-Text3 field.
+Additionally, when the optional text fields $Text_1$ and $Text_3$ are used, the role-mixup attack also violates the agreement property with respect to these fields: Alice will end the protocol believing that the optional field data she receives from Bob was intended as $Text_1$ , whereas Bob actually sent this data in the $Text_3$ field.
 Depending on the use of these fields, this can constitute a serious security problem.
 Note that exploiting these attacks, as well as the other attacks described below, does not require "breaking" cryptography.
 Rather, the adversary exploits similarities among messages and the willingness of agents to engage in the protocol.

-Summarizing, we found role-mixup attacks on the following protocols: 9798-2-3 with bi- or unidirectional keys, 9798-2-5, 9798-3-3, and 9798-4-3 with bi- or unidirectional keys.
+Summarizing, we found role-mixup attacks on the following protocols: 9798-2-3 with bidirectional or unidirectional keys, 9798-2-5, 9798-3-3, and 9798-4-3 with bidirectional or unidirectional keys.

-2.2 Type Flaw Attacks
+3.4 Type Flaw Attacks

 Some protocol implementations are vulnerable to type flaw attacks where data of one type is parsed as data of another type.
 Consider, for example, an implementation where agent names are encoded into bit-fields of length n, which is also the length of the bit-fields representing nonces.
-It may then happen that an agent who expects to receive a nonce (any fresh random value that it has not seen before), therefore accepts a bit string that was intended to represent an agent name.
+It may then happen that an agent who expects to receive a value that it has not seen before (such as a nonce generated in another role) accepts a bit string that was intended to represent an agent name.